-- A summary discussion of the Bank's approach to assessing the adequacy of its capital to support current and future activities

-- The Bank and its Banking Subsidiaries undertake the Internal Capital Adequacy Assessment Process (ICAAP) on an annual basis in line with the New Capital Adequacy Framework (NCAF) Guidelines of RBI.
-The ICAAP details the capital planning process and carries out an assessment covering measurement, monitoring, internal controls, reporting, capital requirement and stress testing of the following Risks:

-- " Credit Risk

-- Operational Risk

-- " Liquidity Risk

-- Compliance Risk

-- Pension Fund Obligation Risk

-- Reputation Risk

-- " Residual Risk from Credit Risk Mitigants

-- Talent Risk

-- Other than above Risks

-- " Market Risk

-- Credit Concentration Risk

-- Interest Rate Risk in the Banking Book

-- Country Risk

-- Strategic Risk

-- Model Risk

-- Contagion Risk

-- Cyber Risk

-- Underwriting Risk

-- Sensitivity Analysis is conducted annually or more frequently as required, on the movement of Capital Adequacy Ratio (CAR) in the medium horizon of 3 to 5 years, considering the projected investment in Subsidiaries / Joint Ventures by SBI and growth in Advances by SBI and its Subsidiaries (Domestic / Foreign).
-This analysis is done for the SBI and SBI Group separately.

-- CRAR of the Bank and for the Group as a whole is estimated to be well above the Regulatory CAR in the medium horizon of 3 to 5 years.
-However, to maintain adequate capital, the Bank has options to augment its capital resources by raising Subordinated Debt, Perpetual Cumulative Preference Shares (PCPS), Redeemable Non-Cumulative Preference Shares (RNCPS), Redeemable Cumulative Preference Shares (RCPS), Perpetual Debt Instruments (PDIs) and Perpetual Non-Cumulative Preference Shares (PNCPS) besides Equity as and when required.

-• Strategic Capital Plan for the Foreign Subsidiaries covers an assessment of capital requirement for growth of assets and the capital required complying with various local regulatory requirements and prudential norms.
+(a) A summary discussion of the Bank's approach to assessing the adequacy of its capital to support current and future activities • The Bank and its Banking Subsidiaries undertake the Internal Capital Adequacy Assessment Process (ICAAP) on an annual basis in line with the New Capital Adequacy Framework (NCAF) Guidelines of RBI.
+The ICAAP details the capital planning process and carries out an assessment covering measurement, monitoring, internal controls, reporting, capital requirement and stress testing of the following Risks: and future activities Credit Risk Operational Risk Liquidity Risk Compliance Risk Strategic Risk Strategic Risk Model Risk Contagion Risk Credit Risk Mitigants Cyber Risk Underwriting Risk Other than above Risks • Sensitivity Analysis is conducted annually or more frequently as required, on the movement of Capital Adequacy Ratio (CAR) in the medium horizon of 3 to 5 years, considering the projected investment in Subsidiaries / Joint Ventures by SBI and growth in Advances by SBI and its Subsidiaries (Domestic / Foreign).
+This analysis is done for the SBI and SBI Group separately. • CRAR of the Bank and for the Group as a whole is estimated to be well above the Regulatory CAR in the medium horizon of 3 to 5 years.
+However, to maintain adequate capital, the Bank has options to augment its capital resources by raising Subordinated Debt, Perpetual Cumulative Preference Shares (PCPS), Redeemable Non-Cumulative Preference Shares (RNCPS), Redeemable Cumulative Preference Shares (PDIs) and Perpetual Non-Cumulative Preference Shares (PNCPS) besides Equity as and when required. • Strategic Capital Plan for the Foreign Subsidiaries covers an assessment of capital requirement for growth of assets and the capital required complying with various local regulatory requirements and prudential norms.
 The growth plan is approved by the parent bank after satisfying itself about the capacity of the individual subsidiaries to raise CET 1 / AT 1 / Tier 2 Capital to support the increased level of assets and at the same time maintaining the Capital Adequacy Ratio (CAR).
+Qu a (b) antitative Disclosures Capital requirements for credit risk: Portfolios subject to standardized approach $\rightarrow$ ₹ 2,45,004.33 crores Securitization exposures al ₹ 2,45,004.33 crores (C) Capital requirements for market risk: • Standardized duration approach; - Interest Rate Risk - Foreign Exchange Risk (including gold) $\rightarrow$ $\rightarrow$ ₹ 14,552.67 crores ₹ 902.64 crores - Equity Risk $\rightarrow$ ₹ 10,194.22 crores Tota al ₹ 25,649.53 crores